|Diameter||12164 km, 0.95 x Earth's|

 |Gravity||0.903 x Earth's|

-The planet has been mapped by radar from space, allowing the creation of 3D computer simulations like the picture on the left.
-The measurements show a rocky and mountainous surface like the Earth, broken by large, open plains.
-All of the features on Venus are named after famous women except for the first one found: Maxwell Mountain.
+The planet has been mapped by a spacecraft in orbit, showing that the surface is rocky with a lot of mountains.
+There are also some large, open flat areas.
+All of the features (such as mountains, canyons and volcanoes) on Venus are named after famous women except for the first one found, called Maxwell Mountain.

 Authors: Carolyn Brinkworth and Claire Thomas